winstoncooke/calculator/README.md

 # calculator
-A calculator capable of addition, subtraction, multiplication, and division.
+A recreation of the macOS Big Sur calculator capable of addition, subtraction, multiplication, and division.

 Contains functionality for deleting individual digits of the number currently entered.